Facial Rejuvenation F.A.Q.

 Each treatment is 1.5 hours long and is part of a 12 treatment series (weekly or bi-weekly).
 Your first session will last 2 hours.
 Maintenance sessions are scheduled according to the individual’s needs after the initial series.
 You may see changes as soon as the first treatment is completed, but each succeeding treatment builds on the last.

-To learn more about Facial Rejuvenation Acupuncture or to schedule treatment, please contact me at: 443-980-5047 or via email
+To learn more about Facial Rejuvenation Acupuncture or to schedule treatment, please use the Contact form.

 *Zhang Qi and Zhu Lan-xiu (1996).
 Meridional Cosmetology: Report of 300 Cases with Discussion of Underlying Mechanism.
 International Journal of Clinical Acupuncture, Vol 7, No 4.